Prayer has always been an important part of the Christian life. To get everything done in the spiritual, prayer is needed.

 There is nothing as important as this when you are trying to have a stronger prayer life.
 Talking or making decisions start from the heart.

-The renewal of heart starts with asking God for forgiveness.
+The renewal of the heart starts by asking God for forgiveness.
 When you ask for forgiveness, it goes down to the depth of your spirit and recreates it – it then affects your thoughts, your heart and it reflects in your prayer.

 This when your spirit is aligned with the spirit of God for the day.